History of the University of Southern California: Founding and early years

-The University of Southern California was founded following the efforts of Judge Robert M. Widney, who helped secure donations from several key figures in early Los Angeles history—a Protestant nurseryman, Ozro Childs; an Irish Catholic former governor, John Gately Downey; and a German Jewish banker, Isaias W. Hellman.
+The University of Southern California was co-founded by Judge Robert M. Widney, who helped secure donations from several key figures in early Los Angeles history, along with a Protestant nurseryman, Ozro Childs; an Irish Catholic former governor, John Gately Downey; and a German Jewish banker, Isaias W. Hellman.
 The three donated 308 lots of land to establish the campus and provided the necessary seed money for the construction of the first buildings.
 Originally operated in affiliation with the Methodist Church, the school mandated from the start that "no student would be denied admission because of race".
 The university is no longer affiliated with any church, having severed formal ties in 1952.
 When USC opened in 1880, tuition was $15.00 per term, and students were not allowed to leave town without the knowledge and consent of the university president.
 The school had an enrollment of 53 students and a faculty of 10.
 The city lacked paved streets, electric lights, telephones, and a reliable fire-alarm system.
 Its first graduating class in 1884 was a class of three—two males and female valedictorian Minnie C. Miltimore.

-In 1929, USC would establish the country's first filmmaking program through the USC Department of Cinema.
+In 1929, USC established the country's first filmmaking program through the USC Department of Cinema, in collaboration with the Academy of Motion Picture Arts and Sciences.